rixktl/Limit/README.md

 * Possible solution: fallback to programmically change view
 * Possible solution 2: empty text for title and ignore tapping issue

+Find the guide written by Edward for views(start/stop)

 # Need To Work On (Potentially optional)